Yale-BIM/f21-assignments/assignment-2/README.md

 a bit of geometry, e.g., to transform points across coordinate frames.

 #### System Requirements
-As for the first assignment, you should have access to a computer with `Ubuntu 18.04` and `ROS Melodic` to complete the homework.
+As for the first assignment, you should have access to a computer with `Ubuntu 20.04` and `ROS Noetic` to complete the homework.

 You should also have `git` installed in the machine that you are using to work on your assignment.
 You will use git to save your work to your [GitHub](http://www.github.com) repository.

-Lastly, you should use Python 2.7 to implement all your solutions (including extra questions for CPSC-559).
+Lastly, you should use Python 3 to implement all your solutions (including extra questions for CPSC-559).

 #### Background Knowledge

-This assignment assumes that you have already completed the [first](https://github.com/Yale-BIM/f20-assignments/tree/master/assignment-1) and [second](https://github.com/Yale-BIM/f20-assignments/tree/master/assignment-2) assignments and, thus, have set up your repository and catkin workspace.
+This assignment assumes that you have already completed the [first](../assignment-1) assignment and, thus, have set up your repository and catkin workspace.
 You are also expected to have experience with Linux shells (e.g., [bash](https://www.gnu.org/software/bash/)), [git](https://git-scm.com/), and the [Robot Operating System (ROS)](http://www.ros.org/).
 This includes being familiar with the `roscore`, `rosrun`, `roslaunch`, `rostopic`, `rosmsg`, `rosnode`, `rqt_graph`, and `rviz` tools.
 You should also know how to bring up a simulation of the Shutter robot in ROS, and control the position of its joints one at a time.
-If you are unfamiliar with any of these tools, programs, or procedures, please revisit [assignment-2](https://gitlab.com/cpsc459-bim/assignments/f19-assignments/tree/master/assignment-2).
+If you are unfamiliar with any of these tools, programs, or procedures, please revisit [assignment-1](../assignment-1).

 #### Deliverables